Code-Institute-Submissions/FeedMe/README.md

 - I would like it to be possible for users to upload images from their phone or computer instead of inserting a URL.
 - I would like it to be possible to add a feature to each recipe in order for the user to share it on social media or with contacts.
 - It would be a positive experience for the user if each recipe had a comment section so other users could comment about the recipe.
+- In the future I would like to limit the amount of recipes, tools and categories in a page in order to implement pagination.

 # Technologies Used